 Gold used in the production of compounds, such as Gold Potassium Cyanide, for electro-plating in industrial applications as well as in the production of gold-plated jewellery and other decorative items such as gold thread.
 India accounts for the bulk of demand in this category.

 Over-the-counter (OTC) transactions (also referred to as ‘off exchange’ trading) take place directly between two parties, unlike exchange trading which is conducted via an exchange.

-Gold sourced from fabricated products that have been sold or made ready for sale, which is refined back into bullion.
+Gold recovered from fabricated products, including unused trade stocks, which is refined back into bullion.
 This specifically refers to gold sold for cash.
-It does not include gold traded-in for other gold products (for example, by consumers at jewellery stores) or process scrap (working gold that never becomes part of a fabricated product but instead returns as scrap to a refiner).
-The vast majority – around 90% – of recycled gold is high-value gold (largely jewellery) and the remainder is gold recovered from industrial waste, including laptops, mobile phones, circuit boards etc. For more detail on recycling, refer to The Ups and Downs of Gold Recycling, Boston Consulting Group and World Gold Council, March 2015.
+It does not include gold traded-in for other gold products (for example, by consumers at jewellery stores) or process scrap (scrap generated during manufacturing, which never becomes part of a fabricated product but instead returns as scrap to a refiner).
+For more information, refer to www.gold.org/goldhub/research/market-primer/recycling

 This captures all gold used in the fabrication of electronics, dental, medical, decorative and other technological applications, with electronics representing the largest component of this category.
 It includes gold destined for plating jewellery.

 1,000 kg or 32,151 troy oz of fine gold.

 Total net investment in gold bars, coins and medals/